 Upon receiving a Commodity Trading Advisor (CTA) disclosure document, the first thing investors usually do is turn to the performance table found in the Past Performance section of the document.
 This is where the CTA lists the program’s monthly rate of return and aggregate yearly return.

-One of the most important calculations is also the easiest to grasp: maximum drawdown, which is the percentage loss that a program experiences from its highest net asset value to its lowest value.
-The maximum drawdown for our sample program (highlighted in red in Table 1), was 11.79% and occurred between April 2004 and February 2005.
+One of the most important calculations is also the easiest to grasp: maximum drawdown, which is the percentage loss a program experiences from its highest net asset value to its lowest value.
+The maximum drawdown for our sample program (highlighted in red in Table 1) was 11.79% and occurred between April 2004 and February 2005.
 Figure 1 marks this drawdown on a Value-Added Monthly Index (VAMI) chart, which shows the program’s performance in terms of a hypothetical $1,000 initial investment.
 (The program also had an 11.04% drawdown between April 2009 and January 2010.)
 While the maximum drawdown is no guarantee that the fund will never experience a larger loss, it is a good indication of potential losses an investor should anticipate.

 Another important element of a CTA’s performance is the amount of risk the CTA program takes to earn its returns.
 There are a number of ways to measure the risk-reward ratio, and again, it helps to use databases, such as the ones found at IASG.com.